esriedel/coffee-shop-marketing/README.md

 ## Characteristics of Clusters

 Based on the cluster analysis, nine clusters were identified.
 The chart below shows how each of those clusters rated based on the standard scaler values.
-If the mean for a cluster was within a 0.5 standard deviation of the overall mean (either below or above the mean of 0), then it was rated as "Medium".
+The standard scaler, as applied to all cases, produces a mean of 0 for each variable with a standard deviation of 1 (essentially a z-score).
+In the chart below, if the mean for a cluster was within a 0.5 standard deviation of the overall mean (either below or above the mean of 0), then it was rated as "Medium".
 Means for cluster that fell below a 0.5 standard deviation below the overall mean were rated as "Low" while those clusters with a mean that was above a 0.5 standard deviation for the overall mean were rated as "High".
+The descriptors are inferences roughly based on my reading of the data table with broad latitude.

+The box plots below provide a further illustration of the differences by clusters and confirmation that the clusters have distinct patterns.

 |Cluster|Descriptor|Customers|Order|Hours|Employees|Traffic|